-To delete the dimension, right-click it and select Delete.
-Alternatively, click the dimension and click Delete.
+If you want to delete the dimension, right-click the dimension and select in the dialog.
+Alternatively, click the dimension and click .

 - Dimension: Only displayed for master items.
 To edit only this instance of the dimension, click to unlink the dimension from the master item.

 - Field: If you have added a field from Fields in the assets panel, the field name is automatically displayed.
 Click to open the expression editor.

 - Label: Enter a label for the dimension.
 If you have added a field from Fields in the assets panel, the field name is automatically displayed.

 - Include null values: When selected, the measure values of all null dimensions are summarized and presented as one dimension item in a visualization.
 All null values are displayed as gaps or dashes (-).